Annette LeMay Burke

 Biography

-Annette LeMay Burke is an award-winning photographic artist and Northern California native who resides in the innovative hub of Silicon Valley.
+Annette LeMay Burke is an award-winning photographic artist and Northern California native based in the heart of Silicon Valley.
 With a background in geology from the University of California, Berkeley, Burke's lens has been finely tuned to the ever-evolving contours of the western landscape.
 Formerly immersed in a career in high-tech, Burke now channels her passion into her artistic practice, often exploring the presence of technology as both a disruptor and unifier within the landscape, echoing the complexities of the modern human experience.
-Burke’s work has been exhibited widely through the US and internationally.
+Burke’s work has been shown in more than 100 exhibitions across the globe.
 Her images have been featured in The New York Times, L.A.
-Times, The Times, Hyperallergic, Sierra Club Magazine, Newsweek Japan, Elle Decor Italy, All About Photo, Katalog Journal, Dezeen, Il Fotografo, and Australian Geographic.
-Her work is held in public and private collections including the Wieland Collection in Atlanta and the Los Angeles County Museum of Art.
-Her monograph, Fauxliage, is included in over 45 libraries worldwide.
+Times, The Times (UK), Hyperallergic, Sierra Club Magazine, Newsweek Japan, Boston Globe, All About Photo, Katalog Journal, Dezeen, Il Fotografo, and Australian Geographic.
+Her monograph, Fauxliage, was published by Daylight Books in 2021.